Geodesics in general relativity: Derivation directly from the equivalence principle

-which is a form of the geodesic equation of motion (using the coordinate time as parameter).
+which is the form of the geodesic equation of motion using the coordinate time as parameter.

 The geodesic equation of motion can alternatively be derived using the concept of parallel transport.

 Deriving the geodesic equation via an action

 We can (and this is the most common technique) derive the geodesic equation via the action principle.
 Consider the case of trying to find a geodesic between two timelike-separated events.